The Cosmonaut: Media coverage and reception

 After over a year of promotion, the project received certain degree of attention from the national media in Spain.
 There were reports about the film in various television channels of the country: TVE, in the news program of LaSexta, CNN+ and Cuatro, and in a divulgative program of La 2.
 [20]; as well as in different newspapers, magazines and radios: El País, El Mundo, ABC, Público, AND, La Gaceta, Fotogramas, Cadena Ser, los 40 Principales.
 We can also find among these the Spanish edition of Cahiers du Cinéma.
 The main coverage of the project, however, came through the Internet.
 A great quantity of blogs and web based media dedicated articles to the film, between them some of the most influential blogs of Spain.
 Some examples of this include the digital version of El País, the daily newspaper with the biggest print run in the country, or Microsiervos, one of the most visited blogs in Spanish.
 The media reaction wasn't limited to Spain: some English-speaking blogs wrote about the project as well.
-The film holds a 60% audience score on Rotten Tomatoes.